RomainCyr/zbxdyn/README.md

 # NAME
-zbxdynlacp.pl - Create dynamically Zabbix items and triggers for monitoring link aggregations
+zbxdynlacp.pl - Create dynamically Zabbix items and triggers for monitoring link aggregations.

+zbxdynrrpp.pl - Create dynamically Zabbix items and triggers for monitoring RRPP rings.

 # DESCRIPTION
-This script will automatically create items and triggers on a Zabbix server to monitor link aggregation.
-The hosts on which the script will be run need to be in a specific Zabbix group.
+These scripts will automatically create items and triggers on a Zabbix server to monitor link aggregation or RRPP rings.
+The hosts on which the scripts will be run need to be in specific Zabbix groups.

-The script will retrieve the link aggregation configured on the switch with SNMP requests.
+The scripts will retrieve the link aggregations or the RRPP rings configured on the switch with SNMP requests.

 # PREREQUISITE